simplefractal/learnathon-neural-networks/readme.md

 ## ARTIFICIAL NEURAL NETWORK

-		3 input values
+* 3 input values
-		x1, x2, xm
+* x1, x2, xm
-		goes through neuron node
+* goes through neuron node
-		y output value produce
+* y output value produce
-		each input value has weights
+* each input value has weights
-		neuron has an activation function, which is applied to the weighted sum of the inputs then the neuron passes on the signal to the next neuron
+* neuron has an activation function, which is applied to the weighted sum of the inputs
+* then the neuron passes on the signal to the next neuron

-		ACTIVATION FUNCTIONS
+## ACTIVATION FUNCTIONS

-		popular functions
+* popular functions
-		threshold
+	- threshold
-		sigmoid
+	- sigmoid
-		rectifier - one of the most used hyperbolic tangent(tanh)
+	- rectifier - one of the most used
-		QUESTION - if your output will be binary, which activation function would you use? a threshold activation function
-		a sigmoid activation function
+	- hyperbolic tangent(tanh)

 ## EXAMPLE OF A NEURAL NETWORK

-		BASIC CASE - determine price of a house x1 = Area(ft^2)
+* BASIC CASE - determine price of a house
+	- x1 = Area(ft^2)
-		x2 = Bedrooms
+	- x2 = Bedrooms
-		x3  = Distance to city(miles)
+	- x3  = Distance to city(miles)
-		x4 = Age
+	- x4 = Age
-		PRICE =  w1 * x1 + w2 * x2 + w3 * x3 + w4 * x4
+	- PRICE =  w1 * x1 + w2 * x2 + w3 * x3 + w4 * x4
 		one particular node(neuron in hidden layer) might only care about two parameters like area or distance to city another node(neuron in hidden layer) might care about three other parameters